Chitnis Bakhar

 Shakakarte Chhatrapati Shri Shivaji Maharaj yanche Saptaprakaranatmak Charitra, better known as Chitnis Bakhar, is a Marathi language biography of Shivaji, the founder of the Maratha Empire.
-It was written by Malhar Ramaaao Chitnis, a biographer and historian.
-His great-grandfather was the "celebrated" chitnis under Shivaji.
+It was written by Malhar Ram Rao Chitnis, whose ancestor Balaji Avaji held the position of Chitnis (head clerk) under Shivaji.

 The biography had been ordered to be written by king Shahu II of Satara, but the work was completed after his death in 1808, during 1810–1811.
-The author wrote seven bakhars (chronicles) in total, including six biographies of the Maratha kings (chhatrapatis), and a treatise on political diplomacy('Rajniti') which he based on Sanskrit Nitishastras and other old Sanskrit literature.
+The author wrote seven bakhars (chronicles) in total, including six biographies of the Maratha kings (chhatrapatis), and a treatise on political diplomacy.

 Chitnis Bakhar is not arranged chronologically, and does not cite any sources.
 The text glorifies Shivaji with narratives of his early life, but these narratives are not substantiated by other sources.
 Historian Jadunath Sarkar dismissed it as unreliable for the purposes of history, stating that "the book is incorrect, rambling or pure guess work in many places, with not even the idea of correct chronology."
-Sir Jadunath Sarkar may also be wrong as it was arguably written by one of the most loyal Chitnis of the Swarajya.

-More information about the author of the Chitnis Bakhar

-To learn more about the authors of the Chitnis Bakhar and the Satara Chitnis Family, go to Khando Ballal Chitnis.